AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 The Plan:

 - Scratch all that.
 I have to move the NFT auth/payment/security stuff to the backend.
+  - Now that's done:

+    -- I need to gracefully handle failed arweave calls.
+    -- There's a bug where you can mint the same scion NFT multiple times.
+    -- I also gotta lock up the security on the minting funcition guards.

+    Push to mainnet, and then move on to the next stuff in the UI:

 *this assumes that the minting keeps working well*
 - Get alexandrian to display Scion NFTs.